-- " Click Start Scan to begin the Measure Scan. - " If the scan is satisfactory, click Analyze - If you are done scanning, assist the patient up from the table. - Position the top edge of the chest cursor to just under the chin.
+- " Click Start Scan to begin the Measure Scan. - " If the scan is satisfactory, click

+Analyze - " If you are done scanning, assist the patient up from the table. - Position the top edge of the chest cursor to just under the chin.
 Position the upper control points above the junctions of the humerus and scapula.
-Position the bottom control points to include the rib cage. - Position the pelvic cursor to encompass the pelvis, yet containing a minimum of midriff, leg, and femoral neck tissue. - Position the leg cursors so that both legs are encompassed. - " Once the cursors are positioned, click Continue. - " Click Results - " Click Save - Click Report to print a Report (or click Report to end the process and return to the main window). - " Click Print and then
+Position the bottom control points between the arms and torso to include the rib cage. - Position the pelvic cursor to encompass the pelvis, yet containing a minimum of midriff, leg, and femoral neck tissue.
+Place the upper control points between the arms and torso. - Position the leg cursors so that both legs are encompassed, and the centerline separates the legs. - Once the cursors are positioned, click

+" Click Save

+Click Report to print a Report (or click ow).
+Click to end the process and return to the main window).

+" Click Print and then Close